 - Click .
 Another row is added to the grid.

 In the Linked Project column, click the link to select the Lingo or Flare project you want to link to your current project.
-Linking to a Lingo project allows you to skip the step in Lingo of exporting translated content out to additional Flare projects.
+Linking to a Lingo project lets you skip the step in Lingo of exporting translated content out to additional Flare projects.

 If you have not added a linked project yet, the link will look like an ellipsis; if you have already added a linked project, the link will display the project's file name.